onwongjan2002/CKA-Certification-Course-2025/Day 22/README.md

           port: 8080
         initialDelaySeconds: 5  # Wait 5 seconds after container starts before probing
         periodSeconds: 10       # Probe every 10 seconds

-        # Explanation:
-        # - Checks if the application is ready to serve traffic.
-        # - HTTP GET request is sent to /readyz on port 8080.
-        # - Starts after an initial delay of 5 seconds.
-        # - If probe fails, the pod is temporarily removed from Service endpoints (no restart).
-        # - Once probe passes, pod starts receiving traffic.
      ```

+    **Explanation:**
+      - Checks if the application is ready to serve traffic.
+      - HTTP GET request is sent to /readyz on port 8080.
+      - Starts after an initial delay of 5 seconds.
+      - If probe fails, the pod is temporarily removed from Service endpoints (no restart).
+      - Once probe passes, pod starts receiving traffic.
     - **Use Case**:
       - A database connection might temporarily fail.
 During this time, the readiness probe ensures that traffic is not sent to the affected pod.

 ---

 3. **Liveness Probes (LP)**
+The **kubelet** uses liveness probes to know when to restart a container.
+For example, liveness probes could catch a deadlock, where an application is running, but unable to make progress.
+Restarting a container in such a state can help to make the application more available despite bugs.

    - **Purpose**: Checks if a container is **alive and functioning correctly**.
    - **Behavior**:
      - When the liveness probe fails, **the pod is restarted**.